LaunchCode-Code-Connect/Q1-2025-salesforce-project-challenge/README.md

 1. **Add Sample Data**:

     - Create ~5 Inventory records covering different categories, e.g., Food items like apples, Beverage items like soda, Household items like cleaning supplies, etc.
-    - Enter realistic `Current Stock Level` and `Reorder Threshold` values.
+    - Enter realistic `Current Stock Level` and `Reorder Threshold` values depending on the product.
+Example: a reorder threshold of 100 would make sense for apples, but not for an [outdoor Weber grill](https://www.kingsoopers.com/p/weber-genesis-s-335-outdoor-stainless-steel-3-burner-natural-gas-grill-silver/0007792417465?fulfillment=PICKUP).
 2. **Trigger the Automation**:

     - Manually lower an item’s `Current Stock Level` below the threshold.